-With the US now several weeks into lockdown, many people are adjusting to life working from home.
+It’s been almost a year now since the start of the pandemic and many people are adjusting to life working from home.
 For businesses in a variety of sectors, this has presented many challenges – including how to operate remotely, keep in contact with clients and crucially, keep making money.

 There’s no denying that you’ll have to have implemented some form of flexibility into the way you and your team are working right now.
 While for some businesses the opportunity to work remotely is part and parcel of the job, for others, their role simply hasn’t allowed for this until now.